pzaino/thecrowler/doc/features.md

 - **Customizable Browsing Speed**: Allows users to configure the speed of crawling to avoid overloading servers, being detected, or triggering anti-bot mechanisms.
 Speed is also configurable at runtime and per source, allowing for more human-like behavior.
   - *Benefits*: Prevents excessive traffic to target websites, ensuring minimal impact on their performance and stability while reducing the risk of being blocked.

+- **Per Source Configuration**: Allows users to define custom configurations for each source (URL) to control crawling behavior, such as the depth of crawling, the frequency of requests, the speed of crawling for that specific SOurce etc.
+  - *Benefits*: Provides fine-grained control over the crawling process to optimize performance and avoid detection.

 - **Human Behavior Simulation (HBS)**: A system architecture designed to mimic human-like browsing patterns to avoid detection by anti-bot systems.
   - *Benefits*: Enhances low-noise operations and reduces the risk of being blocked by websites and proxy services.